ozgurural/seedlabs-2/seedlabs/Exam3-Packet-Sniffing-and-Spoofing-Lab.md

 ![image](https://user-images.githubusercontent.com/4716254/206077308-9436978a-c6ec-4f4e-b30e-c0f0fb2da92f.png)

 Capture TCP packets whose destination port number is in the range of 10 to 100.
 The filter used is tcp and dst portrange 10-100.
-The result is as follows: access baidu.com with a browser: the packet of 111 does not appear in the result.
+The result is as follows: access the website with a browser: the packet of 111 does not appear in the result.

 ![image](https://user-images.githubusercontent.com/4716254/206076615-9fef4800-bae9-4ce1-8fe6-b299bc92a290.png)

 ##### Task 2.1C: Sniffing Passwords